ethanfuerst/box-office-tracking/README.md

 Each year for the draft must also have an environment variable in the .env file with the name GSPREAD_CREDENTIALS_**year**.
 This contains the credentials for the google sheet that data will be written to for that year.
 [Here](https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account) is how to generate these credentials.

 To Do:
+- add in a check after loading to get the movies that have a lower revenue than the lowest revenue in the most recent top 200
 - add tests